 Drainage support: Drainage pathways in the body “take out the garbage.”
 Having these pathways open and free-flowing is critical for healing from infections.
 Certain herbs and botanicals support toxin removal via your lymphatic system.
 Also, you should make sure you’re eliminating toxins regularly through your stools.

-Detox support and binders: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
-These organs benefit from extra support with herbs that support kidney and liver function.
+Detox support: Your kidneys and liver process the bulk of toxins and send them out in your urine and stools.
+These organs benefit from extra support for healthy kidney and liver function.

-Liquid minerals: You need minerals like selenium and zinc for healthy immune function that fights infections effectively.
-With specially-formulated Carbon-based liquid minerals, you absorb minerals before pathogens can.
+Minerals: You need minerals like selenium and zinc for healthy immune function that fights infections effectively.

 Parasite-fighting support: Parasites are a substantial drain on your immune system.
 Some also harbor the Lyme bacteria Borrelia and other pathogens.
 Certain herbs may help you take down the critters.
 (26)